 | Longecity caution threshold | Above 2 mg/day | n/a | Any | Dose where negative reports cluster |

 For a 75 kg individual, 10 mcg/kg is 0.75 mg per day.
 The bell-curve dose response documented by community users suggests starting below that reference point and evaluating over two to three weeks before any adjustment.
-Reconstitution follows the same rules as any lyophilized peptide: bacteriostatic water for injection, refrigerated after reconstitution, 14 to 28 days shelf life.
+Mixing follows the same rules as any freeze-dried peptide: bacteriostatic water, refrigerated once mixed, used within 14 to 28 days.
 For a step-by-step guide to peptide reconstitution including dilution ratios and storage temperature, the dedicated article covers each step.
-Cortagen's short four-amino-acid sequence makes it somewhat less prone to aggregation than larger peptides, but bacteriostatic water remains the correct solvent for anything intended for injection.
+Its short four-amino-acid sequence makes it less prone to clumping than larger peptides, but bacteriostatic water remains the correct solvent for anything intended for injection.

 See the Cortagen peptide page for a condensed compound summary, or order a DNA kit to see which cortex-targeting peptides rank highest against your genetic profile.

 Cortagen is a cerebral cortex bioregulator, not a thymus peptide, and most of what circulates about it is borrowed from a different compound.
-The Thymalin mortality data, the T-cell claims, and the immune modulation narrative belong to Thymalin -- a different Khavinson peptide with a different sequence, a different tissue target, and a different regulatory profile.
-Cortagen's actual evidence points toward cortical neuroprotection and peripheral nerve repair on a slow epigenetic timeline.
-Run the Khavinson protocol: 10-day cycles, modest dose, one to two times per year, subcutaneous injection.
-Verify your genetics first -- the cortex-targeting slot in your stack should reflect your individual risk profile, not a misidentified compound.
+The mortality data, the T-cell claims, and the immune story belong to Thymalin, a different peptide from the same lab with a different sequence, a different target organ, and a different regulatory status.
+Cortagen's own evidence points toward protecting brain cells and rebuilding damaged nerves, slowly.
+The research protocol is 10-day cycles at a modest dose, one to two times a year, injected under the skin.
+Whatever fills the brain-peptide slot in your stack, make sure it is the compound the evidence actually describes.

 Frequently asked questions